What is a Customs Union?

 1. Increase in trade flows and economic integration

 The main effect of a free-trade agreement is that it increases trade between member countries.
 It helps improve the allocation of scarce resources that satisfy the wants and needs of consumers and boosts foreign direct investment (FDI).

 Customs unions lead to better economic integration and political cooperation between nations and the creation of a common market, monetary union, and fiscal union.

 2. Trade creation and trade diversion

 The effectiveness of a customs union is measured in terms of trade creation and trade diversion.
 Trade creation occurs when the more efficient members of the union sell to less efficient members, leading to a better allocation of resources.

 Trade diversion occurs when efficient non-member countries sell fewer goods to member countries because of external tariffs.
 It gives less efficient countries in the union the opportunity to capitalize on their position and sell more goods within the union.

-If the gains from trade creation exceed the losses from trade diversion, it leads to increased economic welfare among member countries.
+If the gains from trade creation exceed the losses from trade diversion, that leads to increased economic welfare among member countries.

 3. Reduces trade deflection

 One of the main reasons a customs union is favored over a free trade agreement is because the former solves the problem of trade deflection.
-It occurs when a non-member country sells their goods to low-tariff FTA (free trade agreement) country and then resells to high-tariff FTA country, leading to trade distortions.
+This occurs when a non-member country sells its goods to a low-tariff FTA (free trade agreement) country, which then resells to a high-tariff FTA country, leading to trade distortions.
 The presence of a common external tariff in customs unions helps avoid problems that arise from tariff differentials.